penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 ## [UndelegateClaim](#undelegateclaim-body)

-The body of a `UndelegateClaim` has three parts:
+The body of a `UndelegateClaim` has four parts:

 1. The validator `IdentityKey` being undelegated from;
 2. The penalty to apply to the undelegation;